Call for Submissions: How Can Our Economy Spark Joy?

 But no individual can fix the system; in this political climate, that’s beyond even the capability of policymakers.
 And talk of big system fixes can feel hopeless considering the real world.
 Most people experience “the economy” not as a system to be fixed, but in personal ways, the everyday give and take of living.
 It’s in the wages and rent, the bills for food, childcare, and health care.
 It’s in your social circle and what you do in your free time.
 It’s in the racism that holds people back every day.

 Can we find meaningful, local ways to build a joy-sparking economy even in a Trumpocracy, take personal steps to create the solidarity economy all around us?
 How can we build resilience into, and even ramp up, the local living economies movements that existed before Trump and certainly will exist after Trump?
 Are there identifiable tenets or values that can guide us in our micro-economies, the ones we do have control over, at home and in our communities?
-How do we arrange our lives to support alternative economics that embraces solidarity, centers racial equity, and offers health and happiness as its goal?
+How do we arrange our lives to support an alternative economics that embraces solidarity, centers racial equity, and offers health and happiness as its goal?

 For the Winter Issue of YES!
-Magazine, we are looking for solutions at the personal and community level that can have transformative impacts, in our own lives and in the lives of the other 99 percent.
+Magazine, we are looking for solutions at the personal and community level that can have transformative impacts, in our own lives and in the lives of the rest of the 99 percent.
 In these small, medium, or large actions, people are redefining expectations of economies and helping to build a broader and politically powerful solidarity economy.
 We are interested in stories on:

 - Personal finance